stronnag/mwptools/docs/manual/docs/mwp-area-planner.md

 * Square: Expanding Square.
 * Spiral: Spiral pattern.

+### Mission Parameters

+The dialog provides options for mission creation that are common to each survey pattern:

+* **Altitude:** in metres (mission parameter), relative or absolute, dependent on:
+* **AMSL / Ground Clearance:** This controls how the altitude value is used:
+    * If not set, the same altitude value is set for each way-point and is relative to the arming location.
+	* If set, the altitude value is added to the AMSL (Absolute/Above Mean Sea Level) elevation for each way point, and the way-point altitude is set as absolute.
+* **RTH** (mission parameter).
+Whether to set RTH on the final generated WP.
+* **Leg Speed** (mission parameter).

+### Control Buttons

 The tool is controlled by the three buttons at the bottom of the window.

 * **Apply:** The settings are applied and the pattern is drawn.
 The button will be disabled if the size of the survey outline and the row separation values would result in an impractically large number of turning points.
 In order to resolve this it will be necessary to either reduce the size of the survey area or increase the row separation.